Dharmadam Assembly constituency

-Dharmadam State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala, in southern India.
-It is also one of the seven state legislative assembly constituencies included in Kannur Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is Pinarayi Vijayan of CPI(M).
+Dharmadam State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala, India.
+It is one of the seven assembly segments that constitute the Kannur Lok Sabha constituency.
+Since 2016, it has been represented by Pinarayi Vijayan of the Communist Party of India (Marxist).

+It was established in 2008 by incorporating major parts of the Edakkad Assembly constituency.

 Local self-governed segments

 Dharmadam Assembly constituency is composed of the following local self-governed segments: